broodminder/userguide/en/docs/60_hubs.md

 The video , [BroodMinder-ASP (Apiary Starter Pack) Installation](https://youtu.be/B14U5S49EEE ) shows how this works together.

 Installation is simple.
 Open the box and pull out the battery tabs and the -SubHub is running.
 You will see it show up in the phone app with an ID beginning with 52:.
 Once running, it will listen for other BroodMinder devices and add their data to it’s internal log.
-The cool part is that the -SubHub will now advertise (send out) that data to be received by another BroodMinder hub, either a BroodMinder-CELL/WIFI, or a BroodMinder app.
+The cool part is that the -SubHub will now advertise (send out) that data to be received by a BroodMinder-CELL, or a BroodMinder app.

+!!! warning
+    Due to power constraints, the BroodMinder-WiFi does not operate with the BroodMinder-SubHub.

 If you are watching with a BroodMinder app, you will see your devices show up on the list.
 Each device is advertised for 5 seconds, rolling through all the known devices one after the other.
 You will see them marked in the device list as coming via the -SubHub.

 The BroodMinder-Bees app is the best tool to interact with your -SubHub.
 You can use it to setup and also to retrieve stored data.

-You *can* also take an old cell phone, connect it to your local Wi-Fi (or with a cell subscription) and run the BroodMinder Apiary app in Hub Mode.
+You *can* also take an old cell phone, connect it to your local WiFi (or with a cell subscription) and run the BroodMinder Apiary app in Hub Mode.
 It will push the sensor data to MyBroodMinder.com every 10 minutes.
 Since the phone can be plugged into the wall for power it becomes very simple.
 Note that to do this you must have a BroodMinder-Premium account.

 We have seen better performance with iOS (Apple) phones or tablets.
 Some of the older Android devices work find, but some have problems with Bluetooth locking up.

 If your apiary spans a long distance, you can employ multiple -SubHubs, one for each group of hives.
-They do not daisy chain, but they work directly to the central -CELL/WIFI or app.
+They do not daisy chain, but they work directly to the central -CELL or app.

 ### Brief Explanation